Sun-Damaged Skin - Is a Tan Worth it?

 A horrendous old-waves tail to treat sun-damaged skin advises applying butter on the burn.
 What?!
 These days, we understand just how terrible an idea this really is - putting fat on a burn is like putting fuel on the fire!

 Instead, apply a cool, wet cloth to the affected area and increase water intake for several days.
-Look to soothing applications such as aloe vera gel (put in the fridge beforehand) and/or essential oil of lavender applied liberally over the burned skin (diluted for children) and, most certainly, stay out of the sun during recovery.
+If you can, sit in a cool or cold bath for as long as possible.
+Do not use ice (without special training) as this too can lead to burns - of a different kind!
+Also consider soothing applications such as aloe vera gel (ideally fresh from the plant leaf, put in the fridge beforehand) and/or essential oil of lavender applied liberally over the burned skin (diluted for children) and, most certainly, stay out of the sun during recovery.
 If the sunburn is severe you may need emergency medical treatment.

 In terms of long-term sun damage, some people turn to more aggressive treatments such as chemical peels, microdermabrasion, and laser therapy.

 It’s a shame we can’t turn back the clock, as prevention is better than cure when it comes to sunburn.
-Think sunhat, sunscreen, natural shade.
+Think sunhat, sunscreen andshade.
 If smokers stop smoking, their lungs eventually begin to heal.
 Alas, the same cannot be said for the body’s largest organ, our skin.
 Once the damage is done, that’s it.
 In fact, those of us regularly exposed to UV rays before the age of 25 and those who experience childhood sunburn have a greater risk of developing skin cancer later in life.
+But we can take measures to improve our skin health and a high quality, pure collagen supplement can support this.

 - Sun-damaged skin is caused by harmful Ultraviolet A and Ultraviolet B rays